Weight vs. Cubic Feet Moving Estimates

 Quote Price Rating Minimum Shipping Size Storage Booking Deposit Cancellation Policy

-dollar sign dollar sign dollar sign dollar sign starstarstarstarstar 1+ bedrooms checkmark checkmark 7 days prior to pickup
+Mayzlin Relocation dollar sign dollar sign dollar sign dollar sign starstarstarstarstar 1+ bedrooms checkmark checkmark 7 days

-dollar sign dollar sign dollar sign dollar sign starstarstarstarstar 1+ bedrooms checkmark checkmark 7 days
+BLVD Moving dollar sign dollar sign dollar sign dollar sign starstarstarstarstar 1+ bedrooms checkmark checkmark No fee with up to 48 hours' notice

-dollar sign dollar sign dollar sign dollar sign starstarstarstarstar 1+ bedrooms checkmark checkmark varies
+PODS dollar sign dollar sign dollar sign dollar sign starstarstarstarstar N/A checkmark checkmark N/A

 Moving container companies

 Moving container companies are a good balance of full-service and DIY moves.
-While you are responsible for packing, loading, and unloading, the company will transport the container from your old home to your new home, which means you don’t have to worry about driving.
+While you’re responsible for packing, loading, and unloading, the company will transport the container from your old home to your new home, so you don’t have to worry about driving.

-When using a moving container company, it’s best to try to calculate the cubic feet of your items so you know what size container (or how many containers) you need.
+With a moving container company, it’s best to calculate the cubic feet of your items so you know what size container (or how many) you need.
 Some companies, like PODS, offer multiple container sizes.
-Others, such as U-Pack, allow you to rent multiple containers based on your estimated needs.
+Others, such as U-Pack, let rent multiple containers based on your estimated needs.

 Company Quote Rating Price